Italy

 Italy, (Note: Italia, /it/) officially the Italian Republic, (Note: Repubblica Italiana, /it/) is a country in Southern and Western Europe.
 (Note: Italy is often grouped in Western Europe.)
-It consists of a peninsula that extends into the Mediterranean Sea, with the Alps on its northern land border, as well as nearly 800 islands, notably Sicily and Sardinia.
+It consists of a peninsula, which extends into the Mediterranean Sea, with the Alps on its northern land border, as well as nearly 800 islands, notably Sicily and Sardinia.
 Italy shares land borders with France to the west; Switzerland and Austria to the north; Slovenia to the east; and the two enclaves of Vatican City and San Marino.
 It is the tenth-largest country in Europe by area, covering 301340 km2, and the third-most populous member state of the European Union, with nearly 59 million inhabitants.
-Italy's capital and largest city is Rome; other major cities include Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, and Venice.
+Rome is the capital of Italy; other major cities include Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, Bari, and Venice.

-The history of Italy goes back to numerous Italic peoples – notably including the ancient Romans, who conquered the Mediterranean world during the Roman Republic and ruled it for centuries during the Roman Empire.
+The history of Italy goes back to numerous Italic peoples, notably including the ancient Romans, who conquered the Mediterranean world during the Roman Republic and ruled it for centuries during the Roman Empire.
 With the spread of Christianity, Rome became the seat of the Catholic Church and the Papacy.
 Barbarian invasions and other factors led to the decline and fall of the Western Roman Empire between late antiquity and the Early Middle Ages.
 By the 11th century, Italian city-states and maritime republics expanded, bringing renewed prosperity through commerce and laying the groundwork for modern capitalism.
 The Italian Renaissance flourished during the 15th and 16th centuries and spread to the rest of Europe.
 Italian explorers discovered new routes to the Far East and the New World, contributing significantly to the Age of Discovery.